Repertix/Discord-WumpusChan/README.md

 Requirements
 * Install (`NodeJS`)[https://nodejs.org/es/download/]
-* Install any code editor (Recommended: Visual Studio)
+* Install any code editor (Recommended: Visual Studio Code 2019)

 1. Install all the dependencies used in the code (If you want, you can just remove quick.db, that was just used for nothing, literally, lol).